mlcsec/Graphpython/README.md

 ## Usage

+Please refer to the [Wiki](https://github.com/mlcsec/Graphpython/wiki/Usage) for more details

 <p align="center">
   <img src="./.github/usage.png" />
 </p>

 ## Commands

-Please refer to the [Wiki](https://github.com/mlcsec/Graphpython/wiki/Commands) for more details on the available functionality:
+Please refer to the [Wiki](https://github.com/mlcsec/Graphpython/wiki/Commands) for more details on the available commands

 ### Outsider